ITeMbI4/SCPSpeech/README.md

-# SCP-Speech
+# SCP Speech
-Allow certain SCP speek with other classes.
+Allow certain SCP speak with other classes.